A 3-tiered Marketing Approach

 - Offer tasting samples of mâche if consumers in your market region are unfamiliar.
 Its delicate, tender leaves have a nutty, herbal quality that is excellent in lightly dressed winter salads.
 Mâche pairs beautifully with walnuts, chêvre, dried cranberries, minced shallot, chopped hard-boiled eggs, or sliced roasted beets.
 It can also be served lightly braised.

 In higher-end markets, creativity is key.
-Differentiate yourself with unique salad mixes by rotating combinations of specialty greens with the changing seasons — purslane and 'Magenta Spreen' in the summer; minutina and claytonia in the fall and winter, for example.
+Differentiate yourself with unique salad mixes by rotating combinations of specialty greens with the changing seasons — purslane and 'Magenta Spreen' (aka giant goosefoot or tree spinach) in the summer; and claytonia in the fall and winter, for example.

 You can also incorporate edible flowers such as pea blossoms, violets, borage, calendula, bachelor's buttons, and nasturiums.
 For restaurants and caterers, offer edible flower bouquets.
 These can be kept fresher and added to dishes upon order and day of event.